 Use privacy management to attract and retain customers, reduce risks and cut costs through progressive corporate policy, improved business practices and security of customer information.

 Susan also believes that security is a continuing process, not a one-time effort, and must involve key stakeholders to ensure that recommended controls are actually implemented and sustainable over time.
 She has presented to and served as a subject matter expert on privacy and security to various business and professional groups.

 Susan's secondary consulting focus is on enabling business innovation and performance improvement through effective use of information technology.
-This includes: developing technology strategies to support business strategic objectives; designing innovative business processes, work structures and management systems to improve operating efficiency and customer experience, while reducing costs; and assisting the organisational change process through the use of facilitated structured workshops to ensure commitment and results.
+This includes: developing technology strategies to support business strategic objectives; designing innovative business processes, work structures and management systems to improve operating efficiency and customer experience, while reducing costs; and assisting the organizational change process through the use of facilitated structured workshops to ensure commitment and results.

 Privacy opportunity and risk assessment - Providing a snapshot of the critical risks, helping to focus compliance efforts.
 Considering legal/regulatory context, Generally Accepted Privacy Principles (AICPA/CICA).
 Identifying opportunities to attract and retain customers and cut costs through improved information management practices and customer service.
-See presentation: Canada's New Privacy Laws... and how businesses can benefit from them!

 Privacy Impact Assessment (PIA) - Using a proactive and practical approach to ensure that privacy concerns and safeguards are addressed early in a project rather than ignored or added on later as an expensive afterthought.
 This offers significant benefits by inspiring trust and confidence of consumers / citizens in what happens to their personal information.